infuse-us/react-native-clover/README.md

       null            // search term, i.e '1570728546000-1580737599999'
     ).then(({ orders }) => { ... });
 ```
 You can query Clover database for orders that match sorting or searching criteria.
+This method can also be used as a generic fetch method for Clover orders.

 #### Arguments
 | Position   | Name               | Type             | Can be NULL        | Default            | Description                                       |